-This is a medication produced by Bristol-Myers Squibb and is classified as an atypical anti-psychotic (meaning is one of a new generation of drugs used to treat symptoms of psychosis, for example in schizophrenia.
+This is a medication produced by Bristol-Myers Squibb and is classified as an atypical anti-psychotic (meaning is one of a new generation of drugs developed to treat symptoms of psychosis, for example in schizophrenia.)

-It is also effective in treating bipolar symptoms.
+It has also proven effective in treating bipolar symptoms.

 Abilify is also known by its generic name of aripiprazole.

-It is an effective antidepressant which also has anti-manic properties.
+It is also an effective antidepressant and has anti-manic properties.
 This has made it attractive as a treatment for bipolar disorder for treating both mixed and manic episodes.

 But does Abilify cause weight gain?

-One reason for all the confusion about Abilify and weight and weight gain is that credible sources provide conflicting information.
+One reason for all the confusion about Abilify and weight gain is that credible sources provide conflicting information.

-The official Abilify website's patient information sheet does indicate weight gain as opposed to weight loss as amongst the Abilify side effects.
+The official Abilify website’s patient information sheet does indicate weight gain as opposed to weight loss as one of the Abilify side effects.

-The Mayo Clinic includes weight gain as a "more common" Abilify side effect, but BOTH weight loss AND weight gain as a "less common" side effect.
-The Mayo Clinic also point out:
+1 includes weight gain as a “more common” Abilify side effect, but BOTH weight loss AND weight gain as a “less common” side effect.
+The Mayo Clinic also points out:

 “The likelihood that a certain medication will cause weight gain or other side effects varies from person to person.”